16 Examples of Effective Employee Incentive Programs

 Make it easily accessible

 The easier it is for employees and managers to use the incentive program, the better employee incentive programs work.
-Make sure there are easy outlets to give all types of incentives and that managers are equipped with the resources they need – both the time and money – to make the incentives count.
+Ensure the process for giving and receiving recognition is simple, intuitive, and available where work happens.
+Make sure there are easy outlets to give all types of incentives and that managers are equipped with the resources they need - both the time and money - to make the incentives count.

 Build it into the culture

 Embed your incentive program into the company culture.
 For example, when it comes to employee recognition, think of it as a ritual.
-Set aside designated times and events to highlight employee success and make it special.
+Create regular, expected moments to highlight wins and reinforce values, so recognition becomes part of everyday work rather than a one-off event.

 Train management

 Managers are an important conduit of employee incentive plans.
-Set the expectation for how frequently they should give incentives for employees, but also teach managers how to do it well.
-Educate them on the power impactful employee incentive programs can have on your staff and the business.
+Set clear expectations around how often managers should recognize contributions, and give them practical guidance on how to do it well.
+Help managers understand the impact meaningful recognition can have on employee motivation and business performance.

 Incentivize based on what your team is looking for

 You should consider communicating with your team when deciding on the right employee incentive to offer employees.
-Involve them in the decision-making process and offer them the ability to choose from multiple options.
-What motivates one employee might not motivate another, so it’s important to ask your employees what matters most to them.
+Use surveys, focus groups, or listening tools to understand what motivates different segments of your workforce.
+What motivates one employee might not motivate another, so it's important to offer choice where possible.

 Keep things simple